 5.5.1.1.
 2-complexes.
-Recall that a 2-complex is a graph in the sense of Serre with a set F (called cells or faces of the complex) and a map from F to the set of cycles (i.e., closed paths) called the boundaries of cells.
+Recall that a 2-complex is a graph in the sense of Serrewith a set of distinguished cycles (also called closed paths) called cells.
 A 2-complex is called connected if its underlying graph is connected.
 For example, any van Kampen diagram can be viewed as a connected 2-complex drawn on the plane.

-The fundamental group of a connected 2-complex X, denoted by $\pi_1(X)$, can be (syntactically) defined as follows.
-Take a maximal (also called spanning) subtree T of X. Let E be the set of positive edges of X not in T. Label every edge in T by 1.
-Then every boundary of a cell of X has label which is a word over E. Let R be the set of all these labels.
+The fundamental group of a connected 2-complex X, denoted by $\pi_1(X)$ , can be (syntactically) defined as follows.
+Take a maximal (called spanning) subtree T of X. Let E be the set of positive edges of X not in T. Label every edge in T by 1.
+Then every cell of X (i.e., one of the distinguished closed paths in X) has a label which is a word over E. Let R be the set of all these labels.
 The fundamental group $\pi_1(X)$ has the presentation

-$$gp\langle E \mid R \rangle.$$
+$$gp\langle E \mid R \rangle$$ .